Mu'nas Dabbur: Sevilla

-1899 Hoffenheim
+TSG Hoffenheim

-On 7 January 2020, it was disclosed that Dabbur had signed a contract until 2024 with German Bundesliga club 1899 Hoffenheim for a reported fee of 12 million euros.
+On 7 January 2020, it was disclosed that Dabbur had signed a contract until 2024 with German Bundesliga club TSG Hoffenheim for a reported fee of 12 million euros.

+Shabab Al-Ahli

+On 12 July 2023, Emirati club Shabab Al-Ahli announced the signing of Dabbur, for a reported fee of €1.5 million.

 International career

 In 2013, Dabbur was part of the Israel U-21 national team that played in the 2013 UEFA European Under-21 Championship that was hosted in Israel.
 Dabbur started in two out of three matches during the group stage of the tournament, against the U21 national teams of England and Italy.

-In May 2014, Dabbur was named by coach Eli Guttman in the senior Israeli national football team's 25-man squad to play two friendlies against Mexico and Honduras.
+In May 2014, Dabbur was called up by coach Eli Guttman in the senior Israel national football team 25-man squad to play two friendlies against Mexico and Honduras.
 He made his senior debut against Honduras in a 4–2 victory on 1 June 2014.
 He scored his first goal for the national team against Andorra in a 4–0 victory on 3 September 2015, in UEFA Euro 2016 qualification.

+Dabbur said: "It’s a great honor for me to represent Israel.
+I always felt that I was proud to be invited to the team, and I want it to continue."

 Dabbur announced his retirement from Israel, on 26 July 2022.